 The International Arbitration Review: Indonesia

-Indonesia follows the civil law system.
-Indonesia's civil law system is based on the Roman-Dutch model and influenced by customary law.
+Indonesia's legal system is based on civil law, inherited from the Dutch, who ruled Indonesia until 1945.
+The civil law system in Indonesia is also influenced by customary law.
 There are Islamic and family codes as well as criminal codes.
 Some laws date back to the Dutch colonial era.
-Indonesia's complex justice system evolved from three inherited sources of law: customary or adat law, Islamic law (shariah) and Dutch colonial law.
+Indonesia's complex justice system evolved from three inherited sources of law: customary or adat law, Islamic law (sharia) and Dutch colonial law.

 i The Arbitration Law

 Arbitration in Indonesia is governed by Law No. 30 of 1999 on Arbitration and Alternative Dispute Resolution (The Arbitration Law), which came into force on 12 August 1999.
 Prior to its enactment, arbitration was governed by a handful of clauses in the mid-nineteenth century Dutch-originated Code of Civil Procedure, known as the RV.
 The Arbitration Law is not based on the United Nations Commission of International Trade Law (UNCITRAL) Model Law, although it does contain a number of similar provisions.
 One early draft was based upon the Model Law but the Arbitration Law, as eventually promulgated, is the result of many drafts and revisions by a number of different sources, and includes incorporation of a number of principles from the previous legislation.
 As a result, there is considerable similarity in principle between the Arbitration Law and the RV but also some differences.
 Some practitioners have suggested that the Arbitration Law be amended to comply more closely with the UNCITRAL Model Law, but there has been no such amendment considered by the Indonesian Parliament as yet.
 Nor is this really necessary, as for the most part the Arbitration Law is quite user-friendly and serves very well.